 BA (Cambridge), MSt, DPhil (Oxford)

-My first book, Pierre Bonnard Beyond Vision, forthcoming with Yale University Press, presents a revised understanding of Pierre Bonnard’s practice as a painter, draughtsman, and photographer.
-It explores how his works offer original strategies for decentring the role of vision in representation and establishing art as a system of signs—but from within the tradition of figurative painting.
-As such it aims to reframe the major modernist innovations of the early twentieth century.
+My first book, Pierre Bonnard Beyond Vision, forthcoming with Yale University Press in spring 2022, presents a revised understanding of Pierre Bonnard’s practice as a painter, draughtsman, and photographer.
+It explores how his works offer original strategies for establishing art as a system of signs—but from within the tradition of figurative painting.
+As such it aims to reframe some of the major modernist innovations of the early twentieth century.

 Before coming to Downing, I held a Hanseatic Scholarship from the Alfred Toepfer Foundation at the Humboldt University in Berlin.
 I completed my DPhil and MSt in the History of Art Department at the University of Oxford, and have a BA in Philosophy from the University of Cambridge.

 Articles and book chapters

 ‘Painting the Present after Impressionism: Pierre Bonnard and Time’s Continuous Duration’.
 In Time on a Human Scale: Experiencing the Present in Europe, 1860-1930, ed.
-Julian Wright (Proceedings of the British Academy, Oxford University Press, forthcoming 2021).
+Allegra Fryxell and Julian Wright.
+Proceedings of the British Academy.
+Oxford: Oxford University Press, 2021.